oglofus/bangs/README.md

 Notes:
 - The worker entry is configured in `wrangler.jsonc` (main: ./build/worker.mjs).
 - On first deploy, Wrangler will guide you to select an account and create the worker.

+### Container

+Alternatively this project can also be run with Docker or another compatible container platform, like Podman.
+The project provides a Dockerfile which exposes `8080` port.

 ## Usage